NajiLameh/Prodigy_WD_4_Portfolio/README.md

    npm run dev
    ```

-After completing these steps, the project should be running locally on your machine and can be used in your code.
+After completing these steps, the project should be running locally on your machine.